Session Variable Expansion

 Session Variables

 Variables declared in the Session Configuration.
-These are text values, or can be Windows Environment variables (%ENV_VAR%
+The defined values are either static strings or can contain environment variables.

 Session Variables are declared as Key Value pairs in the Session Configuration: